phetsims/perennial/js/build-server/README.md

 # build-server.js

 PhET build and deploy server.

+# Host

-The server is designed to run on the same host as the production site ( phet-server.int.colorado.edu).
+The production version of the build server runs on **phet-server.int.colorado.edu**, the same host as the PhET production site.

+A test version of the server runs on **phet-server-dev.int.colorado.edu**.

 ## Starting and Stopping the Server

-To start, stop, or restart the build server on **phet-server.int.colorado.edu** (production) or **phet-server.int.colorado.edu** (test), run this command:
+To start, stop, or restart the build server, run this command:
 `sudo systemctl [start|stop|restart] build-server`

 To view the log: